THINGS FOR HOMES

 / HOMEs FOR THINGS

 James Prevett makes objects, text, images and video often combining them together as sculpture.
-His work deals with the vitality of things – images, ideas, memories as well as objects – and the way these seep into and affect a physical reality.
+His work deals with the vitality of things – images, ideas, memories as well as objects – and the way the sculptural is experienced and understood.
 Sometimes uncomfortable and sometimes humorous, James makes nuanced and highly crafted work that resists simple thematic readings, rather, his work produces a sense of an atmosphere or a feeling.

 James Prevett has exhibited widely in the UK and internationally including Finland, Thailand, Singapore, USA, Austria and Brazil.
 He represented Great Britain at the Venice Biennale of Architecture 2006.
 His ongoing project Parties for Public Sculpture (2017) invites artists to make a ‘party’ for an existing public sculpture.
 James lives and works in Helsinki, Finland where he is currently Lecturer in Sculpture at Helsinki Fine Arts Academy.